Canadian Victoria Day

 Recipe of the Day: Spinach and Mushroom Salad

 Flower of the Day: Cypress Vine

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, observance, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day in May is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a regular basis.
-At Holiday Insights, we strive to thoroughly research and report details of each one as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+May is no exception.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.